Micro Algae Grow: An Algae Biofuel Case Study in Profit

 - Nannochloropsis is being developed for alga biofuel and the energy-rich nutritional food source omega-3 oil.

-What Algae Aqua-Culture Technology and the GPH™ system has proven is that micro algae grow and microfarming can function in all climates, create jobs, produce fuel, grow healthy soil and food for communities all over the world.
+What Algae Aqua-Culture Technology and the GPH™ as an Algae Biofuel Case Study system has proven that micro algae grow and microfarming can function in all climates, create jobs, produce fuel, grow healthy soil and food for communities all over the world.

 You also be interested in...